 So, how do you cultivate these and other skills through online learning?
 Follow these techniques:

-1. Keep videos short.
+1. Create short videos.
 No one likes long, in-person seminars, but we can get through them, however, long online seminars are much harder to sit through.
 Because of this, most soft skills training modules use only short videos.
 The concepts are broken up into small sections, and the content is cut down as much as possible.

 2. Use interactive scenarios - have people role-play with other employees or use AI-based online scenarios to show characters and their interactions.
 These scenarios are a vital part of a good online training course (and are also used face-to-face).
 Branching scenarios can be particularly effective as they show the direct outcome of various decisions.